 Being “long-only” obviously works because all markets including: commodities, fixed income and equities drift higher over time.
 But there are 2 critical reasons why short selling is an invaluable skill.

 The first and most important reason to short sell, is that it allows you to dramatically improve the overall risk profile of your portfolio.
 I’m not going to get into a big discussion of standard deviation, beta and the like.
-But suffice to say that having a process where you are actively looking to add short positions to your long positions generally results in performance that requires a lot less risk to be taken in aggregate.
+But suffice it to say that having a process where you are actively looking to add short positions to your long positions generally results in performance that requires a lot less risk to be taken, in aggregate.

 Here's a quick example from last year.
 Throughout last year, I discussed how my US Slow Growth Index was outperforming the US High Growth Index.
 For the full year, the Slow Growth Index was up 17% and the High Growth Index was up 9%.